liangfengsid/tensoronspark/README.md

-# tensorspark
+# TensorOnSpark
 Running Tensorflow on Spark in the scalable, fast and compatible style

-Tensorspark facilitates the researchers and programmer to easily write the regular Tensorflow programs and run Tensorflow on the Spark distributed computing paradigm.
-Tensorspark is innovated by the SparkSession, which  parallelizes the Tensorflow sessions in different executors of Spark.
+TensorOnSpark facilitates the researchers and programmer to easily write the regular Tensorflow programs and run Tensorflow on the Spark distributed computing paradigm.
+TensorOnSpark is innovated by the SparkSession, which  parallelizes the Tensorflow sessions in different executors of Spark.
 SparkSession maintains a riable central parameter server, which synchronizes the machine learning model parameters periodically with the worker executors.

 ##Programming example
-Tensorspark program is very easy to write if one is already familiar with Tensorflow.
+TensorOnSpark program is very easy to write if one is already familiar with Tensorflow.
 An complete example of writing the MNIST program can be checked out in src/example/spark_mnist.py.
 ```
 #initialize the learning model exactly as Tensorflow
 import tensorflow as tf